platformsh/platformsh-docs/contributing/content-style.md

 ### Resources for inclusive language

-Some guides to helping you make sure your writing is inclusive and accessible to everyone.
+Some guides to help you make sure your writing is inclusive and accessible to everyone.

 * [Mailchimp guide to writing for accessibility](https://styleguide.mailchimp.com/writing-for-accessibility/)
 * [Microsoft's ideas on writing for all abilities](https://docs.microsoft.com/en-us/style-guide/accessibility/writing-all-abilities)